BenMorel/XMLStreamer/README.md

 If an error occurs at any point (error opening or reading the file, malformed document), an `XMLReaderException` is thrown.

-Note that the streaming may have already been started when the exception is thrown, so your callback function may have already been called with a number of elements.
+Note that the streaming may have already been started when the exception is thrown, so the generator may have already yielded a number of elements.